inspec/inspec/docs/reporters.md

 ## Syntax

 You can specify one or more reporters using the `--reporter` cli flag.
-You can also specify a output by appending a path seperated by a colon.
+You can also specify a output by appending a path separated by a colon.

 Output json to screen.